zak0/AppTycoon/doc/game_design.md

 ### Premises
 Company premises can be rented or owned.
 Rental properties have a down-payment (or a deposit) when moving to a new location and additionally a running cost.
 Owned properties only have a running cost.
 Premises affect on how many employees the company can have.
 Bigger premises can house more employees.
 More expensive and larger properties also have an effect on company's reputation.

+Moving to new premises takes time.
+During the move period the efficiency of the company lowers to half.

 ## Upgrades
 Upgrades system is presented as a tree.
 This essentially means that upgrades further into the tree are unlocked by first unlocking upgrades earlier in the tree.